Current Campaigns

 Connect people to treatment in Rhode Island

 Our state is working hard to help people find treatment options when they need it most.
-Download the resource list to learn about treatment options or call our Hope and Recovery line 401-942-7867 to talk to a licensed counselor, 24 hours a day.
+Download the resource list to learn about treatment options or call our Hope and Recovery line 401-942-STOP to talk to a licensed counselor, 24 hours a day.
+Click here for details.

 Learn about the dangers of fentanyl